pyTigerGraph/pyTigerGraph/README.md

 Returns the expiration date and remaining days of the license.

 In case of evaluation/trial deployment, an information message and -1 remaining days are returned.

+## Compatibility

+This package has been tested with TigerGraph 2.5.2 and 2.6